 Delamination: Occuring when the backing separates from the carpet fiber.

-Loss of Adhesion: May be caused by prolonged exposure to water or age of carpet.
+Loss of Adhesion: Caused by prolonged exposure to water or age of carpet.

-Carpet Covers Wood Flooring: Your carpeting may have to be removed to salvage and/or dry the wood flooring.
+Carpet Covers Wood Flooring: Your carpeting may require removal to salvage and/or dry the wood flooring.

-Q. Why are air movers and dehumidifiers used?
+Q. Why do you use both air movers and dehumidifiers?

 Q. What are the effects of sewage contamination?

-Hard surfaces may be cleaned and sanitized.
-Affected items which cannot be sanitized, will consequently require disposal.
-Porous materials such as drywall, ceiling tiles, insulation, particleboard, paneling and the like, directly affected should be removed during the emergency service visit.
+Hard surfaces may be both cleaned and sanitized.
+Affected items which cannot stay to sanitize, will consequently require disposal.
+Porous materials such as drywall, ceiling tiles, insulation, particleboard, paneling and the like, directly affected; should be discarded during the emergency service visit.